+The Science Based Targets Initiative (SBTi), founded in 2015, is a global organization that encourages companies to set climate action targets aligned with the latest climate science, aiming to reduce greenhouse gas emissions in line with the Paris Agreement.
 The SBTi mandates that companies and financial institutions set science-based targets within 24 months of their pledge.
 Those who fail to meet this requirement are listed as “Commitment Removed” on the SBTi Dashboard, following a policy change in January 2023.
-Well-known brands such as Diageo, Microsoft, Unilever, Marks & Spencer, and Procter & Gamble have seen their commitments delisted from the SBTi dashboard.

-According to the SBTi, “About half of the survey respondents identified the complexity of Scope 3 emissions as a major hurdle in setting net-zero targets.”
+According to SBTi, “About half of the survey respondents identified the complexity of Scope 3 emissions as a major hurdle in setting net-zero targets.”
 SBTi also observed that “Only a small number of companies are prepared to set ambitious, long-term decarbonization targets for their value chain,” noting that for some, the uncertainties are too great.

 Recently, the US Securities and Exchange Commission decided to exclude Scope 3 emissions from its new climate disclosure regulations following corporate concerns about the challenges and costs of acquiring precise data.

-Walmart has reduced over 1 gigaton of emissions since 2017 and is now analyzing its Scope 3 emissions to refine its strategy in line with the Greenhouse Gas Protocol.
+Walmart has reduced over 1 gigaton of emissions since 2017, and is now analyzing its Scope 3 emissions to refine its strategy in line with the Greenhouse Gas Protocol.
 Walmart continues to hold its status with the SBTi while working toward its net-zero targets.

 Despite SBTi removing its net-zero commitment, Microsoft continues to pursue its 2020 environmental goals and maintains a near-term, SBTi-validated target.